 ph.d. in clinical psychology

 Students who thrive in our program tend to be those who have a substantial interest in research and intend for research to be a significant part of their future careers.
 Our program provides students with exposure to a broad range of evidence-based theoretical approaches.
 Students also have considerable flexibility in individualizing their course of study, and they may opt to cross areas within the department.
 Within this flexible framework, however, students are expected to select their electives, clinical settings, and research topics in such a way as to develop a "core professional identity."
-In addition to the core training in adult psychopathology, students may choose to follow the curriculum guidelines of one of areas of specialization: Clinical Child and Family, Clinical Health/Behavioral Medicine, and Clinical Neuropsychology; as well as the interest group in Human Sexuality.
+In addition to the core training in adult psychopathology, students may choose to follow the curriculum guidelines of one of the areas of specialization - Clinical Child and Family, Clinical Health/Behavioral Medicine, or Clinical Neuropsychology - as well as of the interest group in Human Sexuality.

 faculty w/ clinical psychology focusJames F. Alexander